Lisa Boothe, former Democrat official spar over DC statehood 'power grab': What if Washington was 'red'?

 He accused Republicans of being opposed to voting rights as a habit, and called statehood "the right thing to do," adding that D.C. has more of a tax base than Vermont and Wyoming combined but no congressional vote.

-Holmes Norton, in office in 1991, is allowed committee votes, but not a final vote on legislation -- similar to other House Delegates in Guam, Puerto Rico and the Northern Mariana Islands.
+Holmes Norton, in office since 1991, is allowed committee votes, but not a final vote on legislation -- similar to other House Delegates in Guam, Puerto Rico and the Northern Mariana Islands.

 "It's taxation without representation, in its purest form," Bolden said, repeating the popular District slogan that adorns D.C. license plates.